The Cartoon History of the Universe: Narrative framework

 Each volume or chapter begins with a one- or two-panel introduction.
 An Einstein-like Professor (representing Gonick's authorial voice) prepares to travel in his time machine to whatever place or era the chapter is about.
 The Professor reads a passage from a historical book, which activates the "time machine", a literary device.
-For example, the Professor reads a book about dinosaurs to introduce Volume 1 about prehistory.
+For example, the Professor reads a book about dinosaurs to introduce Volume 1 about prehistory, and Volume 4 draws from "part of the Old Testament".

 He reads from Hans Zinsser's Rats, Lice and History before Volume 19 about the Black Death.
 This introduction provides a bridge to the action, the main narrative of each chapter.